-Today on The Gottman Relationship Blog, we provide a questionnaire to assess the effectiveness of your repair attempts.
-Take some time this weekend to complete it with your partner.
+This questionnaire assesses the effectiveness of your repair attempts.
+Take some time to complete it with your partner.

 Read each statement below and choose T for “true” or F for “false.”